 EFFECTIVE DATE AND TERM

-1. THIS MASTER CONTRACT SHALL BE EFFECTIVE FOR AN INITIAL ONE-YEAR PERIOD COMMENCING ON JUNE 30, 2000, AND FROM YEAR TO YEAR THEREAFTER, SUBJECT TO THE FURTHER PROVISIONS OF THIS MASTER CONTRACT AND SUBJECT TO THE RIGHT OF EITHER PARTY TO TERMINATE THIS MASTER CONTRACT ON THIRTY (30) DAYS’ WRITTEN NOTICE TO THE OTHER PARTY PRIOR TO THE END OF THE INITIAL TERM OR OF ANY YEAR-TO-YEAR EXTENSION OF SUCH INITIAL TERM.
+1. THIS MASTER CONTRACT SHALL BE EFFECTIVE FOR AN INITIAL ONE-YEAR PERIOD COMMENCING ON THE DATE THAT THE CONDITION PRECEDENT SET FORTH IN ARTICLE XVII IS SATISFIED, AND FROM YEAR TO YEAR THEREAFTER, SUBJECT TO THE FURTHER PROVISIONS OF THIS MASTER CONTRACT AND SUBJECT TO THE RIGHT OF EITHER PARTY TO TERMINATE THIS MASTER CONTRACT ON THIRTY (30) DAYS’ WRITTEN NOTICE TO THE OTHER PARTY PRIOR TO THE END OF THE INITIAL TERM OR OF ANY YEAR-TO-YEAR EXTENSION OF SUCH INITIAL TERM.
 Notwithstanding the foregoing, no such termination shall have any effect on a currently effective Transaction Confirmation and, as to each such Transaction Confirmation, the terms and conditions of this Master Contract shall continue to govern for the term of each such Transaction Confirmation.

 ARTICLE III